 being the transition point.
-In physics language the epistatic interaction corresponds to many-body interactions and the occurrence of a phase transition in the sharp-peak model is due to the many-body interactions which were absent in the smooth fitness landscape model considered in section \ref{evolution1_bean_bag}.
+In physics language the epistatic interaction corresponds to many-body interactions and the occurrence of a phase transition in the sharp peak model is due to the many-body interactions which were absent in the smooth fitness landscape model considered in Sect.~\ref{evolution1_beanbag}.

-\underline{\bf Adaptive regime and quasi-species}\\ In the regime of small mutation rates, $u<\sigma$, one has $x^*_0>0$ and in fact the whole population lies a finite distance away from the preferred genotype.
+\runinhead{The Adaptive Regime and Quasispecies} In the regime of small mutation rates, $u<\sigma$, one has $x^*_0>0$ and in fact the whole population lies a finite distance away from the preferred genotype.
 To see why, we note that

-and take a look at Eq.\ (\ref{evolution_sol_x_gen_star}):
+and take a look at Eq.~(\ref{evolution_sol_x_gen_star}):

 The $x_k^*$ therefore form a geometric series,